arm/arm-toolchain/arm-software/linux/docs/StandardsSupport.md

 - **Y** : When the implementation is complete
 - **N** : When the implementation is absent

-Note : No distinction is made between the support in the Parser/Semantics and MLIR or Lowering support.
+Note: No distinction is made between the support in the Parser/Semantics and MLIR or Lowering support.

 ## Fortran 2023
-See [document](https://github.com/llvm/llvm-project/blob/main/flang/docs/F202X.md) for a brief discussion about the new features in Fortran 2023.
+See [this document](https://github.com/llvm/llvm-project/blob/main/flang/docs/F202X.md) for a brief discussion about the new features in Fortran 2023.
 The following table summarizes the status of all important Fortran 2023 features.

 | Feature                                                    | Status | Comments                                                |